How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Introduction to the Laplace approximation and the Bernstein--von Mises theorem

 \section{Introduction to the Laplace approximation and the Bernstein--von Mises theorem}

-The foundations of Laplace approximation date back to the work on Laplace \cite{laplace} (see \cite{laplace_english} for an English translation and \cite{bach} for an intuitive discussion).
+The foundations of Laplace approximation date back to the work of \cite{laplace} (see \citealt{laplace_english} for an English translation and \citealt{bach} for an intuitive discussion).
 It was originally introduced as a method of approximating integrals of the form

 where $K$ is a subset of $\mathbbm{R}^d$ and $f$ is a real-valued function on $\mathbbm{R}^d$.
 Suppose that $x^*\in K$ is a strict global maximizer of $f$ on $K$.
 Heuristically, under appropriate smoothness assumptions on $f$, we can use Taylor's expansion to obtain: